Jake Marisnick Player Props: Tigers vs. Athletics

 - Marisnick is hitting .210 with two doubles, two triples, a home run and three walks.

-- In 11 of 26 games this year (42.3%), Marisnick has reached base via hit, and that includes multiple hits twice.
+- This year, Marisnick has recorded at least one hit in 11 of 26 games (42.3%), and had multiple hits twice.

+- He has hit a long ball in one of 26 games, and in 1.5% of his plate appearances.

 - Marisnick has driven in a run in four games this year (15.4%), including one multiple-RBI game.

-- He has scored in six games this year (23.1%), but has had no multi-run games.
+- He has scored in six of 26 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.